corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 I don't blame you.

 As developers it requires discipline to add and maintain type hints consistently, which can be challenging in large codebases.
-And even if you do, your colleagues might not, which can lead to discussions about typesafety and code quality that can be frustrating and unproductive.
+And even if you do, your colleagues might not, which can lead to discussions about type safety and code quality that can be frustrating and unproductive.
 Furthermore, adoption is inconsistent across the Python ecosystem (I'm looking at you, third-party libraries).
 As a consequence, large Python applications can become difficult to maintain and refactor confidently.